Voting in elections

 If you do not have a photo ID you can apply for a Voter Authority Certificate (VAC).
 Applications for a Voter Authority Certificate must be made at least 6 working days before the date the polls open.

-The deadline to apply for a Voter Authority Certificate is 5pm on Wednesday 24 April 2024, so that you will have the certificate in time for the local elections taking place in England on 2 May 2024.
+The deadline to apply for a Voter Authority Certificate is 5pm on Wednesday 26 June 2024, so that you will have the certificate in time for the UK Parliamentary general election on 4 July 2024.

 To apply for a VAC you will need: